-Mr. and Mrs. Lynn Wilkinson of ter of Jean and Charles Wilkinson, Abilene announce the engagement of their daughter, Shanna Marie to Jeffery Andrew Crain, son of Mr. and Mrs. Bill Crain of Richmond, Texas.
+Mr. and Mrs. Lynn Wilkinson of ter of Jean and Charles Wilkinson, their daughter, Shanna Marie to Jeffery Andrew Crain, son of Mr. and

+Mrs. Bill Crain of Richmond, Texas.
 The bride elect is a 1995 graduate of Cooper High School and will be an August 1999 graduate of Texas A & M University with a bachelor's degree in sports management.
 She has an internship with Barton Creek Resort in Austin.
 She is the granddaugh-